nealcaren/fightordie/_sources/Volumes/18/05/let_us_reason_together.md

 Honor, endless and undying Honor, to every man, black or white, who in Houston, East St. Louis, Washington and Chicago gave his life for Civilization and Order.

-If the United States is to be a Land of Law, we would live humbly and peaceably in it—working, singing, learning and dreaming to make it and ourselves nobler and better; if it is to be a Land of Mobs and Lynchers, we might as well die today as tomorrow.
+If the United States is to be a Land of Law, we would live humbly and peaceably in it---working, singing, learning and dreaming to make it and ourselves nobler and better; if it is to be a Land of Mobs and Lynchers, we might as well die today as tomorrow.

 > *"And how can man die better*
 > *"Than facing fearful odds*